-In the early days of Christ’s ministry John, the energetic ‘son of thunder’, was disposed to called down fire on those who refused to welcome Jesus into their village.
-But at the end of his life we discover him to be a gracious old man of God, whose desire was to build up the Body of Christ and teach us more of the love of God.
+In the early days of Christ’s ministry, John - the energetic 'son of thunder' was disposed to call down fire on those who refused to welcome Jesus into their village.
+But at the end of his life, we discover him to be a gracious old man of God whose desire was to build up the Body of Christ and teach us more of the love of God.

 John wrote his epistles to remind us of the importance of personally knowing the Lord and maturing in the faith.
 He took time to reiterate the principles of Christian fellowship and to encourage each one of us to practice godly love.
 He counselled us to avoid the world’s enticements and warned us of increasing deceptions.
 He exhorted us to develop a Christlike character and expounded the value of a victorious and obedient life.

 John no doubt recalled Christ’s words of wisdom and His life-give teachings as he reflected on those three amazing years when Jesus walked with them in the way, taught them by the sea, was transfigured before their eyes on the holy mount of God, and transported up into the heavens, following His glorious Resurrection from the dead.

 I am sure he thought often of that astonishing day when Peter announced, "You are the Christ the Son of the living God."
 I am sure he recalled the Lord’s staggering claims to be equal with the Father.
 I am sure as he penned his epistles, this aged saint remembered Christ’s warning to all who reject Him: "Those who do not honour the Son dishonour the Father."
 John expanded this truth by declaring, "Whoever denies the Son does not have the Father."